Heather Grabbe: Career in Brussels

 Between 2004 and 2009, Grabbe worked as senior advisor to then European Commissioner for Enlargement Olli Rehn.
 In an interview with POLITICO Europe, Grabbe reported that Rehn offered her the job in 2004 saying "You’ve done all this work on how the EU transformed Hungary, how about trying to do the same for Bosnia and Turkey?".
 Grabbe was responsible in his cabinet for policy on Balkans countries and later Turkey.

 In 2009, the Hungarian-born American philanthropist George Soros invited Grabbe to work for his Open Society Foundations.
 Grabbe explained that she was attracted by the idea of working on a broad spectrum of issues and by Soros’ "willingness to champion unpopular causes."
-Since then, she has been the director of the Open Society European Policy Institute, the EU policy and advocacy branch of the Open Society Foundations network, based in Brussels.
-The Open Society European Policy Institute analyzes EU policies and decisions on a wide range of issues related to democracy, justice, human rights and accountability, and makes recommendations on what EU decision-makers and legislators should do to maintain and promote open societies in Europe and elsewhere in the world.
+She was the director of the Open Society European Policy Institute, the EU policy and advocacy branch of the Open Society Foundations network based in Brussels from 2009-22.
+The Open Society European Policy Institute analyzed EU policies and decisions on a wide range of issues related to democracy, justice, human rights and accountability, and made recommendations on what EU decision-makers and legislators should do to maintain and promote open societies in Europe and elsewhere in the world.

-In her time at Open Society, Grabbe has analyzed and commented widely on trends and challenges affecting Europe, particularly the impact of populist radical right parties, the digital transformation, and the transition to a carbon-neutral economy.
+In her time at Open Society, Grabbe analyzed and commented widely on trends and challenges affecting Europe, particularly the impact of populist radical right parties, the digital transformation, and the transition to a carbon-neutral economy.